-Dockerfile specifies how to create the container while the
+Dockerfile specifies how to create the container except

-ENTRYPOINT command starts the container; in this case calling
+ENTRYPOINT which specifies how to start the container, in this case calling

-python main.py to start the Flask development server.
+python main.py to execute the Flask development server.
 If you're new to Docker, the

 FROM directive indicates the base image to start from, and "slim" refers to a minimal Python distribution.
 Learn more from the Docker Python images page.

 The middle set of commands creates the working directory (